 Our operations in Mainland China are subject to significant regulatory scrutiny.
 The legal system in Mainland China provides government authorities with broad latitude to conduct investigations and many Chinese regulations, including those governing our business, are subject to significant interpretation, which may vary from jurisdiction to jurisdiction.
 Because of significant government concerns in Mainland China regarding improper direct selling activities, government regulators closely scrutinize activities of direct selling companies and activities that resemble direct selling.
 The government in Mainland China recently announced that it would inspect the direct selling industry over the next several months, which has and will increase regulatory scrutiny of the industry and our business.
 Government regulators frequently make inquiries into our business activities and investigate complaints from consumers and others regarding our business.
-Some of these inquiries and investigations in the past have resulted in the payment of fines by us or members of our sales force, interruption of sales activities of our sales employees, contractual sales promoters or direct sellers, are not in compliance with applicable regulations could result in substantial fines, extended interruptions of business, termination of necessary licenses and permits, including our direct selling and other licenses, all of which could harm our business.
+Some of these inquiries and investigations in the past have resulted in the payment of fines by us or members of our sales force, interruption of sales activities at stores and warnings.
+We continuously face the risk of new regulatory inquiries and investigations, and any determination that our operations or activities, or the activities of our sales employees, contractual sales promoters or direct sellers, are not in compliance with applicable regulations could result in substantial fines, extended interruptions of business, termination of necessary licenses and permits, including our direct selling and other licenses, all of which could harm our business.